 Accounts receivable are recorded at the invoiced amount and are non-interest bearing.
 The Company generally grants uncollateralized credit terms to its customers and maintains an allowance for doubtful accounts to reserve for potentially uncollectible receivables.
-Allowances are based on management's judgment, which considers historical experience and specific knowledge of accounts where collectibility may not be probable.
+Allowances are based on management's judgment, which considers historical experience and specific knowledge of accounts where collectability may not be probable.
 The Company makes provisions based on historical bad debt experience, a specific review of all significant outstanding invoices and an assessment of general economic conditions.
 If the financial condition of a customer deteriorates, resulting in an impairment of its ability to make payments, additional allowances may be required.

-The following is a summary of activities in allowances for doubtful accounts and sales returns for the fiscal years indicated:
+The following is a summary of activities in the allowance for doubtful accounts for the fiscal years indicated:

-rear Elided Decelliber 51,
+Ye Year Ended December 31

+2008 2007 2006

-2007 (In thousands) 2005
+(In thousands)

 Allowance for Doubtful Accounts

-Beginning Balance \$ (188) \$ (185) \$ (102)
+Beginning Balance \$ (234) \$ (188) \$ (185)

-Additions (142) (212) (90)
+Additions (602) (142) (212)

-Reductions 96 209 7
+Reductions 357 96 209

-Ending Balance \$ (234) \$ (188) \$ (185)
+Ending Balance \$ (479) \$ (234) \$ (188)